 Notes:

-The full keyword cannot be combined with other columns.
+full expands to all builtin columns and cannot be combined with other columns.

-Press t in the pod view to open the column selection dialog.
+Press t while a table is focused (Pod / Node / Config / Network) to open the column selection dialog.

 Required columns like NAME are always enabled and fixed.